mplesser/azcam/docs/readme.md

 # Documentation notes for azcam

-readthedocs - New documentation is deployed to https://azcam.readthedocs.io
+readthedocs - New documentation is deployed to https://azcam.readthedocs.io when manually request at readthedocs and afterpush to github.

-First push to github then use "flit publish" to create new pypi version

 mkdocs is used for doc rendering
  - writes html to **docs/site** root folder